MobMonRob/SmartModeration2/README.md

 It's possible that an error occurs during this process.
 Typically, the error is associated with the Gradle task "Could not create task ':smart-moderation-app:minifyOfficialReleaseWithR8'.
 This is a type of misleading error.
 In this case you are likely missing Android SKD 29, because Android Studio only installs SKD 30 by default.

 #### Installing Android SDK
-You need to open the SKD Manager and install SDK 29.
+You need to open the SDK Manager and install SDK 29.
 You can open the SDK Manager by clicking **Tools -> SDK Manager** or **File -> Settings -> Appearance & Behaviour -> System Settings -> Android SDK**.
 Here you can select the necessarry SDK and download it.
 You can also open the SDK Manager without an open project.
 In the start screen you can hover over **configure** and select sdk manager from the menu.

 ![opensdkmanager](./extras/Android_Studio_SDK_Manager.png)